 What is the CalHFA MyHome Assistance Program?

-CalHFA’s MyHome Assistance program provides 3.5% of the sale price in the form of a ‘silent second’ loan with payments deferred for 30 years.
-This 3.5% assistance satisfies the 1st lien’s minimum down payment requirement.
+The MyHome Assistance Program provides up to 3% to 3.5% of the sales price or appraised value (whichever is less).
+Assistance funds are in the form of a ‘silent second’ loan with payments deferred for 30 years.
+This assistance will satisfy the 1st lien’s minimum down payment requirement.

 Unfortunately, the MyHome Assistance Program can ONLY be combined with a CalHFA 1st lien program.
-It cannot be piggybacked with a lenders own 1st lien similar to how CHDAP could be structured.
+It cannot be piggybacked with a non-CalHFA 1st lien loan or any loan other than a CalHFA loan.

 MyHome Assistance Borrower Requirements

 - Must be a true first time home buyer (meaning you haven’t owned a home in the last 3 years)

 - Conv = 680

 - Primary occupied residence only

 - Complete a first time homebuyer education class